serverless/components/README.md

 stage: prod

 inputs:
-  roleArn: ${output:shared:prod:role.arn} # Fetches an output from another component instance that is already deployed
+  roleArn: ${output:[STAGE]:[APP]:[INSTANCE].arn} # Fetches an output from another component instance that is already deployed

 ```

 You can access Outputs across any App, Instance, in an any Stage, within the same Org.

-A killer feature of this is the ability to share resources easily, and even do so across environments.
+A useful feature of this is the ability to share resources easily, and even do so across environments.
 This is useful when developers want to deploy a Component Instance in their own personal Stage, but access shared resources within a common "development" Stage, like a database.
 This way, the developers on your team do not have to recreate the entire development stage to perform their feature work or bug fix, only the Component Instance that needs changes.

 <br/>